 Northern Lights are famous for the astounding blend of color in the sky.
 In order to capture the beauty of it properly, you need a camera that has a well-defined depth sense, subtle shades, and most importantly- rich colors.
 Lucky for you, the camera we plan to conclude the list with has all of the features and will give you top-notch imaging performance.

-It’s safe to say that the image processing of the Pentax Mark II is by far one of the best on our list.
+It’s safe to say that the image processing of the Pentax Mark II is by far one of the best on our list for shooting the northern lights.
 Pentax really worked on this device, as it has a much better noise reduction system than its predecessor.
 Its top sensitivity can go up to ISO 819200 and provide you with high-graded and top-quality photographs.
 Moreover, this brand is well-known for producing quality prosumer video cameras.

 The 36 MP shake reduction sensor alongside the weather-resistant body helps you comfortably take photos of northern lights.
 This camera is blessed with a hand-held pixel shift resolution which compiles 4 images into a better quality image.
 Alongside that, you get an extended exposure mode for custom choosing your type of photography!